iapoorvasingh1/Portfolio/README.md

 # Portfolio
 Welcome to my portfolio website!
-This website showcases my skills, projects, and experiences as a web developer.
+This website showcases my skills.

 Features
 The website includes the following features: